Óðr

-Ódr and Freyja in: Óðr once again begins another journey, leaving Freyja distressed by Carl Emil Doepler 'The Elder' (1882).
+Ódr and Freyja in Óðr once again begins another journey, leaving Freyja distressed by Carl Emil Doepler 'The Elder' (1882).

-In Norse mythology, Óðr (in Old Norse: "soul", "mind", "wit" or "sense", and also called "the frenzied one" by Orchard) or Óð, anglicized as Ódr or Ód, is a god associated with desire, passion and inspiration.
-The Prose Edda and Heimskringla, written in the 13th century by Snorri Sturluson, both describe Óðr as the husband of Freyja and the father of Hnoss and Gersemi.
+In Norse mythology, Óðr (in Old Norse: 'mind', 'wit', 'soul', 'sense' or 'the frenzied one' by Orchard) or Óð, anglicized as Ódr or Ód, is a god associated with desire, passion and inspiration.
+The Prose Edda and Heimskringla, written in the 13th century by Snorri Sturluson, both describe Óðr as the husband of Freyja, the father of Hnoss and Gersemi, and one of the Vanir.
 A number of theories have been proposed about Óðr, generally that he is a hypostasis of the god Odin due to their similarities.

 Etymology

 The Old Norse theonym Óðr derives from an identical noun, meaning 'mind, wit, soul, sense' but also 'song, poetry', which in turn stems from Proto-Germanic *wōðaz, a substantive of an adjective meaning 'possessed, inspired, delirious, raging'.
 It is cognate with other nouns from medieval Germanic languages, such as Old English wōð ('sound, noise; voice, song'), Old High German wuot ('thrill, violent agitation') and Middle Dutch woet ('rage, frenzy'). Óðr is also etymologically related to the Old Norse theonym Óðinn, itself deriving from the stem *wōđa- attached to the suffix *-naz ('master of').

 Philologist Jan de Vries has argued that the Old Norse deities Óðinn and Óðr were probably originally connected (as in the doublet Ullr–Ullinn), with Óðr (*wōđaz) being the elder form and the ultimate source of the name Óðinn (*wōđa-naz).
 He further suggested that the god of rage Óðr–Óðinn stood in opposition to the god of glorious majesty Ullr–Ullinn in a similar manner to the Vedic contrast between Varuna and Mitra.

 The adjective *wōđaz ultimately stems from a Pre-Germanic form *uoh₂-tós, which is related to the Proto-Celtic term *wātis, meaning 'seer, sooth-sayer' (cf. Gaulish wāteis, Old Irish fáith 'prophet') and *wātus, meaning 'prophesy, poetic inspiration' (cf. Old Irish fáth 'prophetic wisdom, maxims', Old Welsh guaut 'prophetic verse, panegyric').
 According to some scholars, the Latin term vātēs ('prophet, seer') is probably a Celtic loanword from the Gaulish language, making *uoh₂-tós ~ *ueh₂-tus ('god-inspired') a shared religious term common to Germanic and Celtic rather than an inherited word of earlier Proto-Indo-European (PIE) origin.
 In the case a borrowing scenario is excluded, a PIE etymon *(H)ueh₂-tis ('prophet, seer') can also be posited as the common ancestor of the attested Germanic, Celtic and Latin forms.